Amino Acids: Definition, Benefits, And Natural Sources

 Naturally, the body metabolizes histidine into histamine.
 This is important for immunity, reproductive health, and digestion.
 Another study of women with obesity and metabolic syndrome indicates that histidine supplement lowers BMI and insulin resistance.
 The deficiency in histidine can cause anemia, and low blood levels to appear.
 This condition is common among people who live with arthritis and kidney disease.

 It’s necessary for healthy skin and teeth.
-Indeed, it is a component in collagen, tooth enamel, and elastin.
+Indeed, it is a component of collagen, tooth enamel, and elastin.
 Aside from that, Threonine aids in fat metabolism.
 And it is beneficial to people with anxiety, indigestion, and mild depression.
-Additionally, a 2018 study has found out that threonine deficiency in fish leads to a lowered resistance to disease.
+Additionally, a 2018 study has found that threonine deficiency in fish leads to a lowered resistance to disease.

 The combination of Methionine and the nonessential amino acid cysteine plays an essential role in the body’s health and flexibility of skin and hair.
 Also, Methionine help keeps nails healthy.
 It allows the body to have proper absorption of selenium and zinc and remove heavy metals — such as lead and mercury.